Maurice-Betzel/lmdb-osgi/README.md

 This project is licensed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

-This project distribution JAR includes LMDB, which is licensed under [The OpenLDAP Public License](http://www.openldap.org/software/release/license.html).
+This project distribution JAR includes LMDB and LMDB binaries for different plattforms which are licensed under the [The OpenLDAP Public License](http://www.openldap.org/software/release/license.html).

 ### lmdbjava: